Search

 Three Rivers Heritage Trail

-Friends of the Riverfront has secured funding for design and engineering of the extension of the Three Rivers Heritage Trail between O’Hara Township and Harmar Township.
+Friends of the Riverfront has secured funding for design and engineering of the extension of the Three Rivers Heritage Trail in O’Hara Township from Boyd Avenue to the Hulton Bridge.

 Subscribe!